unibaseio/aip-agent/examples/aip_personal_agents/api.md

 - System prompt can be configured via `SYSTEM_PROMPT` environment variable
 - Bearer token can be configured via `BEARER_TOKEN` environment variable or `--bearer-token` argument
 - Server runs on all interfaces (0.0.0.0) by default
+- Thread pool size is fixed at 4 workers for background tasks
+- User profile refresh interval is set to 10 minutes